arpithasc/Diet-Recommender-System/README.md

 Your phone is smarter than you think.
 From unlocking with Face ID to using filters on Instagram, AI is everywhere in mobile tech.
 Even Google Photos uses AI to group people, sort memories, and pick the best photos.

 It’s like having a tiny AI assistant in your hand all the time  helping you work, play, and stay connected.
+## 🌟 Final Thoughts

+AI isn't just about robots and sci-fi  it’s about small, smart changes that make everyday life smoother.
+From what you watch to how you shop or even how you learn, AI is already making an impact.

+And the best part?
+You don’t need to be a techie to benefit from it.
+You’re already part of the AI era  just by using your phone, streaming a show, or asking, “Hey Google…”